klaviyo/klaviyo-swift-sdk/README.md

 Rich push notification is the ability to add images, gifs and videos to your push notification messages that Apple has supported since iOS 10.
 In order to do this Apple requires your app to implement a [Notification service extension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension).
 Following the below steps should help set up your app to receive rich push notifications.

-> :warning: **Note that the initial release of this feature will only support images with gifs and videos to follow.**

 ### Step 1: Add notification service app extension to your project